by Nancy Armitage

 In Paris, usually they stayed at Paris Ritz or Hotel Bristol.
 In London England, they would stay at Browns Hotel, where the royalty stayed.
 Mr. H. E. Huntington stayed at Duveen’s Claridges Hotel suite in London in 1913, before he married Mrs. Collis P. Huntington (Arabella).

-Mrs. Arabella Huntington loved the San Marino Ranch.
-But it was told by Alfonso Gomez, that one nasty, hot, & humid August day Mrs. Huntington was very irritated & upset.
-She had a bad case of heat stroke & she couldn’t handle the hot sticky weather any longer.
+Mrs. Arabella Huntington loved the San Marino Ranch, but she didn’t like the heat.
+She really loved Paris the most.
+It was told by Alfonso Gomez the Huntington head Butler, that one nasty, hot, & humid August day Mrs. Huntington was very irritated & upset.
+She had a really bad case of heat stroke & she couldn’t handle the hot sticky weather any longer.
 She told Alfonso to pack Mr. Huntington’s luggage because they were leaving to the East immediately!!
 Document: HEH Coll.
 MS 19/1-18 (Alfonso Gomez tapes -HEH’s gentlemen valet & later Head Butler) Nancy Note: It has been assumed for years, that Mrs. Arabella Huntington just didn’t like the San Marino Ranch because of this story probably.
 Which is untrue, she just had a really bad case of sunstroke that made her physically sick.

 Often, the Huntingtons servant staff had packed their steamer ship trunks & were traveling home to America by October.
 The Huntingtons usually traveled on a Cunard ship or grand ship like “S. S. George Washington”, or the “S. S. Mauretania” (Cunard) in July 1920, or the “S.S.
 Kaiser Wilhelm” (1906) at this time of year.